anilds/Japanese-Connect/README.md

 Welcome to JapaneseConnect
 ================
 This project will be helpfull for beginners in japanese lanaguage.
-Still it is not completed.I just completed 3 chapter.
+Still it is not completed.It require time to complete the project.

     Note:
-    - It is fully developed in Jquery mobile API’s widely used in current technology.
+    - It is fully developed in Jquery mobile API’s.
     -Front end is designed in Html and css.
     - JavaScript as a Controller.